island-lang/island-lang.github.io/README.md

 	result given input > 1 => input * previousFactorial.result
 ```

 But how? why?
 Well that's because contexts are not the same as classes.
 They don't require a minimal amount of information to become realized.
-A context instance primarily represents a scope (or a "sandbox") _possibly_ accommodating artifacts of information of various semantic identities (some of which may actually lie outside the realm of the context's own schema, as you'll see on future sections).
+A context instance primarily represents a scope (or a "sandbox") _possibly_ accommodating information artifacts of various semantic identities (some of which may actually lie outside the realm of the context's own schema, as you'll see on future sections).
 It is not intended as a data structure or as an assortment of value-bound methods.

 If `Factorial` is embedded inside of `Factorial` itself, all that means is that an instance of `Factorial` would also incorporate a secondary inner scope that happens to share its own knowledge schema, and which can be initialized with a different set of known and unknown properties than itself.